souhail-5/zeed/README.md

 # Zeed
 Zeed is a free and open source tool to eliminate changelog-related merge conflicts.
 Team collaboration and continuous integration will be easier.

 **How it works?** Use Zeed to add any entry to your changelog.
 Zeed will not modify your changelog file, but save your entries as a file within a staging area.
-When your are ready, you ask zeed to unify all staged entries, and render them according to a template.
+When you are ready, you ask Zeed to unify all staged entries, and render them according to a template.
 Copy/Paste the rendering to your changelog file.
 Use Zeed to delete the staged entries and start over for another release.

 ## Getting Started
-These instructions will get you zeed up and running on your local machine.
+These instructions will get you Zeed up and running on your local machine.

 ### Technical prerequisites
 Zeed is written with support for multiple platforms.
 Zeed currently provides binaries for the following: